assarbad/dotfiles/README.rst

 - ``TGTDIR=/my/custom/target/directory make install``
 - ``make TGTDIR=/my/custom/target/directory install``

+You can also set the variable HARDLINK to some non-empty value in order to have ``cp`` attempt to hardlink source and destination.
+If this fails it will automatically fall back to default copy.

 Hope this is useful for someone else.
 Write me an email if it is :)

 .. _Bash Cookbook: http://bashcookbook.com/